christianThardy/christianThardy.github.io/llms-mental-health.md

 The hope in using 2 prompts to mitigate this behavior is to catch instances in one context where they may not be caught in another.

 Previous ChatGPT responses helped me identify ways I could improve the prompt, and while I am happy with the current output, by no means do I think its complete.
-In the example above, specifically the last prompt and response, moderation is good advice but ideally I would like Emobot to suggest eating healthy foods like ChatGPT.
-Ultimately I think there will be a trade-off between informativeness and the level of relatability Emobot is trying to achieve.
+Perhaps the prompt could use more refinement.
+In the example of the model's output above, specifically the last prompt and response, moderation is good advice but ideally I would like Emobot to suggest eating healthy foods like ChatGPT.
+While interacting with the model on such a rudimentary level, ultimately I think there will be a trade-off between informativeness and the level of relatability Emobot is trying to achieve.

 A LLM vulnerability related to prompt leakage is prompt injection.
-While we did not experience PI in this project, more testing would be needed to see what vulnerabilities our version of ChatGPT might have.
+While we did not experience PI in this project, more testing would be needed to see what vulnerabilities the current version of ChatGPT might have.
 Prompt injection is when a user crafts a set of prompt inputs that make the model output sensitive information.
 The impact ranges from data exposure to unauthorized actions, and the usual goal is to get the model to say whatever you want it to say, regardless of its RLHF training and soft prompt.

-While our case of prompt leakage was organic, it can be induced nefariously using prompt injection where a user explicitly writes a prompt to coax the LLM to output its prompt for the user.
-An example of PI can be seen here...
+While our case of prompt leakage was organic, it can be induced nefariously using prompt injection where a user explicitly writes a prompt to coax the LLM to output sensitive information.

 <p align="center">
   <b><img src = "https://user-images.githubusercontent.com/29679899/214606213-cc4255e0-ae48-4ebe-873a-62cc565273da.PNG" width="455px"></b><br>